kamalbuilds/sui-gas-futures/README.md

 ## Other Funding Sources

-We have received a $25,000 grant from the Sui Foundation's Developer Program to support the initial research and development of the Gas Futures concept.
-This funding has been used to create the initial prototype and conduct market research.
+We have developed this prototype with market research without any grants to support our initial research and development of the Gas Futures concept.

 ## Long-term Plan